UnprojectAI/LinkedinJobApplicationsScraper/README.md

 - **Error Handling**: The extension automatically retries operations when tab errors occur
 - **Automatic Resume**: If your browser closes, the extension will resume from where it left off
 - **Stop Capability**: You can stop the downloading process at any time
+- **Retry Failed Profiles**: After downloading completes, you can retry profiles that failed
 - **Detailed Tracking**: Separate counts for visited, downloaded, and failed profiles
 - **Failed Profiles List**: Hover over the "Failed" count to see profiles where download failed
 - **Quick Access**: Click on any failed profile to open it directly in a new tab